Enabling a Smarter, More Sustainable Grid

-Through the Load Management program, loads are turned off, cycled or otherwise modulated during periods of high electricity prices, peak demand or constrained energy supply.
+Through the Electric$ense Load Management program, certain devices are turned off, cycled or otherwise modulated during periods of high electricity prices, peak demand or constrained energy supply.
 Peak hours typically occur between 2 p.m. and 6 p.m. during the summer, and 5 p.m. to 8 p.m. in the winter.
-The Load Management program is designed to accommodate many load types.
+The load management program is designed to accommodate many load types.
 Examples based on their category of service:

-- Residential: water heaters, air conditioners, heat pumps, electric heating systems, electric vehicles;
+- Residential: electric water heaters, air conditioners, heat pumps, electric heating systems, electric vehicles;

-- Agricultural: irrigation pumps, grain drying systems, water heaters;
+- Agricultural: irrigation pumps, grain drying systems, electric water heaters;

-- Commercial & Industrial: Varies, but loads are usually managed with standby generation or self-directed load reductions.
+- Commercial & Industrial: Varies, but devices are usually managed with standby generation or self-directed load reductions.

 Each strategy is time-limited and full automation is utilized whenever possible to ensure a balance of comfort and convenience for participating members.
 Coordinated strategies that leverage the energy storage capacity of hot water systems, or the availability of backup heat systems, allow most residential members to experience a seamless shift.